dylanjones784/Markdown-Guide/BestPractiseGuide.md

 A pitfall the example above can face is the over-expression of relationships between the different resources that are exposed.
 For example, each book has an author, and a client could navigate to a specific author via the path /books/{id}/author/, but it could also go in the other direction and the association between the author and each of their books could be retrieved via the path /authors/{name}.

 Building your API around these associations will quickly lead to confusion and become far larger than the scope originally required, to which the REST solution would be to use HATEOAS to enhance the discoverability of the resources in the API and how they can be manipulated.
+It is better to keep it simple across the system rather than unnecessary complexity.

 ## Resource Discovery